RSS/Atom feed Twitter

 Would this compilation run on Ubuntu 10.04.
 I've had a look thru the tutorial and there doesn't seem to be anything that is specifically 11.04 but I might be wrong.

-BillyG member for about 12 years BillyG 1 comment rated this topic with 3/5
+BillyG member for over 12 years BillyG 1 comment rated this topic with 3/5

 I have been attempting to compile GIMP version 2.7.4 with the instructions given in this article.
 After many adventures, made necessary by the far greater number of missing libraries, the configure script came down to the Python headers and then refused to compile because it could not find the Python 2.6 headers.
 I have looked.
 My Python headers are in /usr/python2.6.
 How do I proceed from here?

-DzaDze member for about 12 years DzaDze 1 comment rated this topic with 4/5
+DzaDze member for over 12 years DzaDze 1 comment rated this topic with 4/5

 Mine error: